-AML Unit at Central level shall reside within the AML/CFT department at Head Office.
-Monitoring and analysis of AML alerts, including the sanctions information in SWIFT's Sanction Screening Portal, shall be done at the centralized AML Unit on a daily basis.
-Makers/checkers at Centralized AML Unit will analyze alerts pertaining to their respective assigned branches on day to day basis and will close the alerts after thorough analysis of the transactions/alerts and ensure that all the transactions are genuine in nature and match with the business profile of the customer known to the Bank.
+AML/CFT Department at Central level shall reside at Head Office.
+Monitoring and analysis of AML alerts, including the sanctions information in SWIFT's Sanction Screening Portal, shall be done at the centralized AML/CFT Department on a daily basis.
+Checkers at Centralized AML/CFT Department will analyze alerts pertaining to their respective assigned branches on day to day basis and will close the alerts after thorough analysis of the transactions/alerts and ensure that all the transactions are genuine in nature and match with the business profile of the customer known to the Bank.
 STRs on all suspicious transactions shall be put up to the AML/CFT Compliance Officer immediately for recommendation and further approval and onwards submitted to the FIU, NRB through the AML/CFT Compliance Officer.